 Everybody loves cookies!
 You might turn down a second cookie, but nobody turns down the first!
 And those of us who consume cannabis tend to be passionate aficionados!
-So what better combo could there be but weed and cookies?
+So, what better combo could there be but weed and cookies?
 Yes, brownies are also really good, but that is a blog for another time – we are here to talk about cookies, cannabis-infused cookies!

 Weed and cookies are such a perfect pairing that there are even several strains of cannabis named after cookies or with cookies in the name of the strain: there is, of course, GSC (formerly known as Girl Scout Cookies), with Thin Mint and Platinum Cookies being variants of GSC; there is also White Caramel Cookie, Animal Cookies, Cookies Kush, Monster Cookies and, yes, there’s even a Cookie Monster weed strain!

-Now, most weed cookies recipes call for using cannabutter in place of regular butter in a basic cookie recipe.
+Now, most weed cookies recipes call for using marijuana butter, aka cannabutter, in place of regular butter in a basic cookie recipe.
 You can use premade cannabutter from an offline or online dispensary; we have used canna-veggie oil in our weed cooking and it works just fine, too!
 The canna-veggie oil we have used is from Detroit Fudge Company and has 1600mg of cannabis per 8oz bottle, and retails for $60 from our local dispensary.
 It makes it kind of easy to dose because there are 16 tbs per bottle, so every tbs is 100mg.
 But most recipes do specify cannabutter, so we’ll start with some info on making that before we dive into a cookie recipe!

 So You Want To Make Some Cannabutter?

 ¼ ounce cannabis buds, finely ground

 1) Melt the butter on low heat in a saucepan.
 Add the ground buds, and simmer on low heat for 45 minutes, stirring frequently.